Lymphatics of the heart

 - Identify the lymph nodes associated with the lymphatic drainage of the heart.

 Like the other organs in our body, the heart also needs to have interstitial fluid drained from its tissues.
-The small lymphatic vessels of the heart form three plexuses: the subendocardiac plexus, the myocardiac plexus, and the subepicardiac plexus.
+Small lymphatic vessels of the heart form three plexuses: the subendocardiac plexus, the myocardiac plexus and the subepicardiac plexus.
 The subendocardiac and myocardiac plexus drain into the subepicardiac plexus, which in turn gives rise to the right and left coronary lymphatic trunks (or cardiac collecting trunks) which drain the right and left sides of the heart, respectively.

 Curious about the lymphatic drainage of the heart?
 Check our video below to know more about this topic!